Skip to main content

 • Finally, we evaluate the additions left-to-right, 5+3 is 8, and 8+1 is 9.

-Subsection 1.14.5 SG4: If an assignment statement (=), is Left Hand Side (LHS) a variable?
-Check data type of value against data type of variable.
+Subsection 2.14.5 SG4: Is the Left Hand Side (LHS) of the assignment statement a variable?
+Check the data type of the value on right hand side (RHS) against data type of LHS variable.

 The LHS of the assignment is a variable of type int, and the expression result is type int.
 This is valid.